Malassezia pachydermatis: Detection

 Malassezia pachydermatis can be distinguished from other species in the genus by its ability to grow on Sabouraud agar.
 Cotton ear swabs, adhesive tape methods, skin scrapings, and biopsy can be used to collect samples that are analysed via microscopy or culturing techniques, however, under-diagnoses may occur due to an increase in the number of days culture may require to develop and discrepancies in laboratory techniques.

 While M. pachydermatis is routinely detected by swabbing of external areas of canine ears, its presence within the deeper portions of the ear canal is associated with infection.

 Treatment

-Antifungal medications such as imidazole, nystatin and natamycin may be used to treat infections.
+Antifungal medications such as imidazole derivatives, nystatin and natamycin may be used to treat infections.
 The former functions by weakening the fungal cell wall, while the latter two disrupt permeability of the plasma membrane.
 In canine infection causing otitis externa the ear canal may be cleaned using an ear cleansing solution often paired with the removal of surrounding hair.

 Separation of biotypes as well as treatment has proven successful using killer yeast strains such as Pichia anomala.
 In these studies by Coutinho et al., M. pachydermatis was isolated from canine skin swabs and otic secretions which were then exposed to toxin producing killer yeast strains that inhibited M. pachydermatis growth.